MicrosoftDocs/cloud-adoption-framework/docs/scenarios/oracle-iaas/oracle-manage-monitor-oracle-database-azure.md

 ### Monitor key metrics

-The following table contains initial recommended settings.
+The following table contains initial recommended settings for Oracle Cloud Database metrics.
 You can add counters based on your organization's needs.
 Set each monitoring setting against all the available nodes in the cluster.
 In Azure Monitor, you can't select multiple objects at the same time when you add metrics.
 To enter specified settings, you must select each Exadata cluster node.

 Set alerts in your monitoring solution for critical workloads.
 If you use Azure Monitor, you can create [action groups](/azure/azure-monitor/alerts/action-groups).